How to Fire a Family Member in a Family Business

 The more concrete those numbers get, the easier the decision becomes.
 Every time.

-When You Can't Fire the Family Member Who's Hurting Your Businesscovers exactly why this gap builds the way it does — and why it almost never closes on its own.
+Resentment in a Family Business: Why It Builds and What to Do About It covers exactly why this gap builds the way it does — and why it almost never closes on its own.

 What the Exit Actually Looks Like — And Why You're Doing It on Purpose